bernardopires/django-tenant-schemas/README.rst

 Magic
 ~~~~~

 Everyone loves magic!
-You’ll be able to have all this barely having to
+You'll be able to have all this barely having to
 change your code!

 Setup & Documentation